Cherreads

 Chapter 14 - Chapter 14: The rogue with the shuriken

-The shuriken he took was a fascinating piece of craftsmanship which he studied intensely.
-Ahrden was able to read the runes etched in it, giving it multiple special features even for those who wielded no arcane powers.
+The shuriken he had taken was a fascinating piece of craftsmanship, which he studied intensely.
+Ahrden was able to read the runes etched into it, giving it multiple special features even for those who wielded no arcane powers.
 Unlike the ones he used on his runed blades, these passively enhanced the weapon itself, making it that much more deadly.
-From the long research he spent on the subject, Ahrden concluded that the runes improved the sharpness, the durability and even the weapon's accuracy.
+From the long research he spent on the subject, Ahrden concluded that the runes improved the sharpness, the durability, and even the weapon's accuracy.
 On top of that, the runes were also responsible for making it so resilient that it didn't liquefy under Ahrden's magic.
-By the look of it and with the aid of a few spells, he could tell that the weapon was ancient, which explained the potent runes it had.
+By the look of it, and with the aid of a few spells, he could tell that the weapon was ancient, which explained the potency of the runes it bore.

-Ahrden has read of, and in theory, even knew the spell which enabled the caster to locate a person using only an object that had been in contact with that person for an extensive amount of time.
-Unfortunately, he was not yet at the power level to cast such spell with any success.
+Ahrden had read of—and in theory even knew—the spell that enabled the caster to locate a person using only an object that had been in contact with that person for an extensive amount of time.
+Unfortunately, he was not yet at the power level to cast such a spell with any success.
 He didn't want to go back to the pub, despite knowing that he would surely find her there, but he was getting desperate and unable to think of any other way to find her.

-Ahrden had already tried many times to lurk around in the woods that surrounded Merktin, hoping to find her there hunting one day, but all he saw on those occasions were training warriors.
-After getting tired of the futile trips, it started bothering him that only his pride was stopping him from secretly going back to the Wooden Jug to cast a homing spell on her from afar so he could later locate her when she was in a less crowded area.
+Ahrden had already tried many times to lurk around in the woods surrounding Merktin, hoping to find her hunting one day, but all he ever saw on those occasions were training warriors.
+After getting tired of those futile trips, it started to bother him that only his pride was stopping him from secretly going back to the Wooden Jug to cast a homing spell on her from afar so he could later locate her when she was in a less crowded area.

 As the number of unsuccessful attempts around Merktin grew, Ahrden decided not to waste any more time on these useless errands and instead went back to the tavern again.
-As usual, he did the preparations for the trip in his study, something he enjoyed maybe even more than the trip itself.
-He had been studying cloaking spells for quite some time now, mastering it as best as he could, knowing that it would be put to use on this mission.
-He even tried it out with the people in his city, and no one seemed to have noticed him.
-The real test was to sneak into the secret strategical meeting held by the highest-ranking rogues in his nation, and not one person noticed Ahrden as he was quietly walking up and down among them.
-This test was the best he could think of but didn't accurately reflect the difficulty of his quest, because while his nation was famous for its mighty warriors, the Nethedral nation was well known for its deadly rogues.
+As usual, he made the preparations for the trip in his study—something he enjoyed maybe even more than the trip itself.
+He had been studying cloaking spells for quite some time now, mastering them as best he could, knowing they would be put to use on this mission.
+He had even tested them on people in his city, and no one seemed to notice him.
+The real test was sneaking into the secret strategic meeting held by the highest-ranking rogues in his nation—and not one person noticed Ahrden as he quietly walked up and down among them.
+This test was the best he could think of, but it didn't accurately reflect the difficulty of his quest, because while his nation was famous for its mighty warriors, the Nethedral nation was well known for its deadly rogues.

-As he stood in his study, he read the lines of the spell from the enormous tome one last time, the lines which he already knew by heart.
+As he stood in his study, he read the lines of the spell from the enormous tome one last time—the lines he already knew by heart.
 He spoke the words and followed the gestures while gathering more than enough arcane energy for the spell.
-When he finally cast the spell, he felt the familiar cool blanket of arcane power descend upon him, and he felt satisfied with the result.
-Ahrden then concentrated on the tavern and dematerialized in his study, leaving the room not much different for an unsuspecting eye.
+When he finally cast it, he felt the familiar cool blanket of arcane power descend upon him, and he felt satisfied with the result.
+Ahrden then concentrated on the tavern and dematerialized from his study, leaving the room not much different to an unsuspecting eye.

 When he arrived at his destination, it was already dark outside.
-He remembered the place well enough to arrive in the shadow covered street by the pub where he would have been well-hidden even without the spells against those who didn't train their eyes to spot the ones lurking in there.
-The teleportation itself was fairly quiet, so after looking around, Ahrden felt confident that his arrival went unnoticed.
+He remembered the place well enough to arrive in the shadow-covered street beside the pub, where he would have been well hidden even without the spells—at least against those who hadn't trained their eyes to spot someone lurking there.
+The teleportation itself was fairly quiet, so after looking around, Ahrden felt confident that his arrival had gone unnoticed.

 He crouched low and peered out at the dimly lit, empty square that lay in front of the tavern, with the only illumination being the firelight coming through the windows of the houses that lined it.
 Ahrden didn't see or sense anybody around, but he could tell that the tavern was packed.
-He may have or maybe just wanted to feel the rogue's presence in the pub, but the fact that he wasn't sure deeply bothered him.
+He may have—or maybe just wanted to have—felt the rogue's presence in the pub, but the fact that he wasn't sure deeply bothered him.

-As the night progressed, more and more people entered the tavern, but none have left it for a very long time.
-All the ones entering the building walked straight towards Ahrden, who hid at the front of the street that was next to the pub, but no one saw or ever suspected him there.
-After some agonizingly long hours of impatient waiting, Ahrden saw the first person to leave the pub.
-It was a wonderful sight for him even though the two individuals were drunk beyond reason and could barely stagger along the cobblestone while they were trying to support each other.
+As the night progressed, more and more people entered the tavern, but none had left it for a very long time.
+All those entering the building walked straight towards Ahrden, who hid at the front of the street next to the pub, but no one saw or suspected him there.
+After some agonizingly long hours of impatient waiting, Ahrden saw the first people leave the pub.
+It was a wonderful sight for him, even though the two individuals were drunk beyond reason and could barely stagger along the cobblestone as they tried to support each other.
 After the pair, the curse was lifted, and more and more guests started leaving the tavern.

-Occasionally checking the building with his arcane senses, Ahrden felt the pub empty as guest were leaving, but he liked to believe that he still felt the rogue in there.
+Occasionally checking the building with his arcane senses, Ahrden felt the pub empty as guests left, but he liked to believe that he still felt the rogue in there.
 He certainly didn't see anyone leave who even remotely resembled her, although there were quite a few slim female rogues who had already gone home that night.
 Of course, the one he was seeking might not even have come to the pub that night, but Ahrden still kept his hopes up.
 No longer sitting in the unchanging night, Ahrden started getting excited, preparing himself as best he could.
 He fed more power into his cloaking spell and readied for the tracking spell he wished to cast once he saw her.
-It wasn't ideal that he needed to cast it from such distance, but Ahrden decided to follow her with a few teleportation and cast it from a closer distance if he were to fail from where he hid.
+It wasn't ideal that he needed to cast it from such a distance, but Ahrden decided he would follow her with a few teleportations and cast it from closer if he were to fail from where he hid.

-Among the many people leaving the tavern, Ahrden suddenly felt movement in the building, and more precisely, movement of that remarkable presence which he at the time associated with the female rogue he was looking for.
+Among the many people leaving the tavern, Ahrden suddenly felt movement in the building—and more precisely, the movement of that remarkable presence which he now associated with the female rogue he was looking for.
 With senses sharpened, he moved his benumbed muscles a little and waited for her to come out.
-When she finally did come out, there were no questions about her being the one Ahrden was looking for.
+When she finally did, there was no question that she was the one Ahrden was looking for.
 She walked with grace and elegance, which could not be said of the many others who had already left the pub, but unfortunately, she was with a large group.
-The members of the group gave Ahrden the feeling that they were all rogues and very skilful ones at that.
-Unlike many other guests, he saw leave that night, they all seemed to hold their liquor, and even among them, she appeared to be the one the other elite fighters gathered around.
+The members of the group gave Ahrden the feeling that they were all rogues—and very skilful ones at that.
+Unlike many of the other guests he saw leave that night, they all seemed to hold their liquor, and even among them, she appeared to be the one the other elite fighters gathered around.

-The group was laughing, hanging onto one another and just enjoying themselves, obviously unaware that they were being watched by someone they considered their enemy.
-This would've been the moment Ahrden was waiting, but they were so close to each other that there was a high chance that the spell would hit someone else.
+The group was laughing, hanging onto one another, and just enjoying themselves, obviously unaware that they were being watched by someone they considered their enemy.
+This would've been the moment Ahrden had been waiting for, but they were so close to each other that there was a high chance the spell would hit someone else.
 Ahrden decided to go with his backup plan, where he would follow her until she separated from the rest.
-Just as he thought of this it occurred to him that what if she didn't separate from everyone.
-What if there was another she went home with together?
-The thought alone made Ahrden panic, but luckily the events in the square made him snap back to the present.
+Just as he thought of this, it occurred to him: what if she didn't separate from everyone?
+What if there was another she went home with?
+The thought alone made Ahrden panic, but luckily, the events in the square made him snap back to the present.

 Her voice was musical and soft, yet direct and unwavering.
 Everyone stopped and turned around to face her.